rootzoll/konfetti-serversetup/README.md

 # konfetti-serversetup
 Utility Files and Documentation to get the Server Running

+# Setup

+Docker needs to be installed on your machine/server.
+Clone this git repo and change into `konfetti-serversetup` directory.
+Run `docker-compose up` and docker will pull the latest images from dockerhub - and then start up the backend locally.

+# Server Configuration

+TODO: Describe how to set the confuguration for the API

+# How to

 # Update a container
 If you want to update a container on the server you have to first switch to the `konfetti` user with `su konfetti`.
 After that is done browse to the `~/konfetti-serversetup` folder which is already